 Aside from the storage technology, the file system format used with

 xfs file system is a good starting point.
 The

 ext4 file system is another good alternative.

-PostgreSQL can benefit from adjustments to kernel parameters.
+MySQL can benefit from adjustments to kernel parameters.
 Below is a list of kernel related settings that can have a positive impact on performance.